Student Paper Prize

 - an electronic PDF file of the paper;

-- an electronic PDF file of a letter signed by all co-authors attesting that the majority of the work was done by the student;
+- an electronic PDF file of a letter signed by all co-authors attesting that the majority of the work was done by the student(s);

 - an electronic PDF file of a nomination letter attesting that the eligibility conditions have been satisfied by the entrant(s) and the paper.

 The INFORMS Optimization Society Student Paper Prize includes a cash amount of US$ 1,000 and a citation certificate.
-The award winners will be invited to give a fifteen-minute presentation in a special session sponsored by the Optimization Society during the INFORMS annual meeting in Philadelphia, PA in November 2015 (the winners will be responsible for their own travel expenses to the meeting).
+The award winners will be invited to give a fifteen-minute presentation in a special session sponsored by the Optimization Society during the INFORMS annual meeting in Houston, TX in October 2017 (the winners will be responsible for their own travel expenses to the meeting).
 Award winners are also asked to contribute an article about their award-winning work to the annual Optimization Society newsletter.

 Committee Chair: Vineet Goyal (email@example.com)